jlleongarcia/jlleongarcia/content/blog/dev-gh-actions.md

 url: 'github-actions-use-cases'
 ---

+If you are familiar with container technology, you might wonder if there is a way for containers to get built by themselves.

+Thats were CI/CD comes into play, and in particular **Github Actions**.

+To setup GHA is as simple as adding the proper `.github/workflows/ci_cd_config.yml` file with the use case for you.

+It can be helpful for [Python](#actions-cicd-for-python-projects) or [Web projects](#github-actions-for-web-projects) (and much much more).

 ## Actions CI/CD for Python Projects

-I was using GH Actions to **create x86 container** images and push them to ghcr like so
+I was using GH Actions to **create x86 container** images and push them to **ghcr** like so:

 ```yml
 name: CI/CD Pipeline x86 Container Image